Intel-bigdata/OAP/oap-cache/oap/docs/OAP-Cache-User-Guide.md

 ```

 ## Configuration for Spark Standalone Mode

 In addition to running on the YARN cluster manager, Spark also provides a simple standalone deploy mode.
-If you are using Spark in Spark Standalone mode, you need to copy the OAP-Cache jar to **all** the worker nodes.
-And then set the following configurations in “$SPARK_HOME/conf/spark-defaults” on working node.
+If you are using Spark in Spark Standalone mode:

+1. Copy the OAP `.jar` to **all** the worker nodes.
+2. Add the following configuration settings to “$SPARK_HOME/conf/spark-defaults” on the working node.
 ```
 spark.sql.extensions               org.apache.spark.sql.OapExtensions
 spark.executor.extraClassPath      /home/oap/jars/oap-cache-0.8.0-with-spark-2.4.4.jar      # absolute path on worker nodes